comprodls/libs-engine-mcqsr/Readme.md

 This function is called by the platform - it is a request to Engine to render the last save results / state.
 This function is typically called to simulate a RESUME scenario.
 The engine should expect this function to be called rightafter the completion of init (i.e. the platform callback has been executed).
 In case FRESH ATTEMPT, this function will NOT be called.

 #### 4.1.5 showGrades()
 This function is called by the platform - it is a request to Engine to show grades (correct / wron g answers).
-The engine should expect this function to be called rightafter updateLastSavedResults().
+The engine should expect this function to be called right after updateLastSavedResults().

 **Parameters**
 * **lastResults**: Array of last saved results.
 Each item of array represent an **interaction**